Church of St Helen, St Helens, Merseyside: Appraisal

 On 11 September 1951 the church was designated as a Grade II listed building.
 Grade II is the lowest of the three grades of listing, and is applied to buildings that are "nationally important and of special interest".
 In the Buildings of England series, the architectural historians Pollard and Pevsner draw attention to the church's position as "the focal point of the town and a prominent landmark".
 They describe the interior as being "spatially masterful, and subtle everywhere and in every detail".

 Present day

 St Helen is the parish church of the town of St Helens.
 It is an active Anglican parish church in the deanery of Saint Helens, the archdeaconry of Warrington, and the diocese of Liverpool.
-It is part of the Town Centre Team Ministry in St Helens, alongside the parishes of St Thomas Eccleston, St Mark North Road and St Andrew Dentons Green.
+It is part of Church St Helens, a group of 11 Anglican Churches in the town working together.
 The church holds regular services on Sundays, and during the week it arranges activities for children, and other events.